samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ![Choosing the Basic hosting plan](/assets/img/uploads/select basic plan.png "Choose the Basic Hosting plan.")

 Now we get to this screen. **Enter the name of your new blog and click next**.
+Remember to choose .com.

 ![Creating a new domain in bluehost](/assets/img/uploads/new domain.png "Type in your new blog's name")